Laboratoire-de-Chemoinformatique/ChemographyKit/DOCUMENTATION.md

-# GTMKit Documentation
+# ChemographyKit Documentation

-This document provides an overview of the comprehensive documentation system created for GTMKit, following the structure and best practices of the SynPlanner project.
+This document provides an overview of the comprehensive documentation system created for ChemographyKit, following the structure and best practices of the SynPlanner project.

 ## Documentation Structure